 MRI is the modality of choice for assessing split cord malformations.
 It is able to demonstrate the cord and presence of hydromyelia along with associated anomalies.

-CT is able to image the bones better and is complimentary to MRI.
+CT is able to image the bones better and is complementary to MRI.

 Treatment of Split Cord Malformation